flare-foundation/doge-indexer/README.md

 pre-commit install
 ```

-if you don't have it yet get [afh](https://git.aflabs.org/janezic.matej/afh) here
+if you don't have it yet get [afh](https://git.aflabs.org/janezic.matej/afh) here, its a CLI tool that makes it easier for you to use docker

 set up docker
 ```sh